ionic-team/stencil-site/src/docs/config/extras.md

 ### shadowDomShim

 If enabled `true`, the runtime will check if the shadow dom shim is required.
 However, if it's determined that shadow dom is already natively supported by the browser then it does not request the shim.
 Setting to `false` will avoid all shadow dom tests.
-If the app does not need to support IE11 or Edge 18 it's recommended to set `shadowDomShim` to `false`.
+If the app does not need to support IE11 or Edge 18 and below, it's recommended to set `shadowDomShim` to `false`.
 Defaults to `true`.

 ### slotChildNodesFix